 It is important to consider your target market before choosing a colour scheme for your brand.
 The cultural meaning of colours should also be taken into account to ensure you don’t cause offence. is a useful article on what colours mean in other cultures.
 The words and imagery used on your website, blog, newsletter or brochure should complement the colours you choose to help reinforce your brand.
-Take a look at the colours and imagery used on the website as an example. (created by ).

 The following colour associations may help you think about the subliminal messages you are conveying to your audience and determine a colour scheme that portrays your brand most effectively to your target audience: